silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 ## Getting information out of Opaque Keys

 It is possible to get information from these objects.
 For example, if you are given a `course_key`, you can use `course_key.org` to get the organization the course belongs to.
 The specific pieces of information that can be retrieved from the keys is dependent on the type of key.
-Check the implementation of the key to see what pieces of information are available.
+Check the implementation of the key to see what pieces of information are available; you can see the docs INCLUDE LINK HERE.

 ## Serializing Opaque Keys